adshz/libft/README.md

-# Libft (library of Functions)
+# Libft (library of 42)

 ## Introduction

 The first project in 42 school during the common core is that we are going to re-create library of function in C. Many people may think it is unnecessary to do that as so-called "don't reinvent the wheel".
 In contract, we are not trying to outperform the C library by previous creators but we rather train ourselves to be able to navigate the C code base.
 I was listening to an [interview](https://www.youtube.com/watch?v=OVwJ5EMTSK0&) where Dr.Chunk mentioned a phenomenon that many bootcamp graduates can't create a library fron the ground up because they didn't learn that way "I only know React framework" so I can't..."
-That's the key difference between a bootcamp graduate and a formal training in 42 school.
+That's the key difference between a bootcamp graduate and 42 school graduates.
 We learn how to learn by starting anything from the scratch.
 It's called Seek First.

 ## Metholodgy